-Neuropathic Pain Treatment at Drexel Neurology
+Neuropathic Pain Treatment from Drexel Neurosciences Institute

 Neuropathic pain occurs when nerve fibers are damaged, dysfunctional or injured.
 This causes a change in nerve function at and around the site of the injury.
 An example of neuropathic pain is complex regional pain syndrome (CRPS).

 Symptoms of Neuropathic Pain

 Common symptoms of neuropathic pain may include shooting and burning pain, or tingling and numbness.
 Often these symptoms worsen over time, rather than improving, and they may spread from the initial point of injury to the whole limb.